 We decided to go to the Colosseum at sunset but ended up going in since your ticket is good for two days.
 The Colosseum is exactly how you think it would be.
 So cool with so much history, after visiting I spent a lot of time looking up the history and fun facts.

 Then we took the subway to Parco degli Acquedotti.
-The park had some great hiking trails and you could see how water was carried in and out of the city with the help of the aquaducts.
+The park had some great hiking trails and you could see how water was carried in and out of the city with the help of the aqueducts.

 I hope you enjoyed all of my Rome travel guide and travel diaries from Italy!
 Hopefully, we can take another big trip again next year, but for now, we’re enjoying planning trips in the U.S. for the remainder of the year.

 Classic Italian!
 You’ll find lots of pizzas, pasta and other bread and cheeses.